 In accordance with Texas Penal Code Ch.
-46.03, a person commits an offense if the person intentionally, knowingly, or recklessly possesses or goes with a firearm, location-restricted knife, club, or prohibited weapon (Texas Penal Code 46.05) on the physical premises of a school or educational institution, any grounds or buildings on which an activity sponsored by a school or educational institution is being conducted, or a passenger transportation vehicle of a school or educational institution.
+46.03, a person commits an offense if the person intentionally, knowingly, or recklessly possesses or goes with a firearm, location-restricted knife, club, or prohibited weapon on the physical premises of a school or educational institution, any grounds or buildings on which an activity sponsored by a school or educational institution is being conducted, or a passenger transportation vehicle of a school or educational institution.
 The following exception applies.
-A license to carry holder under Chapter 411, Texas Government Code, may carry a concealed handgun on or about the license holder's person while the license holder is on the campus of Texas A&M (all land and buildings owned or leased by Texas A&M) or in a university vehicle, unless prohibited by state law, federal law, or University Rule 34.06.02.M1, Carrying Concealed Handguns on Campus.
-Prohibited areas include, but are not limited to, the George Bush Presidential Library under federal law and the following campus premises where effective notice is provided under Section 30.06 of the Texas Penal Code: child-care facilities owned or operated by Texas A&M University, counseling centers, health care facilities, collegiate sporting events, formal administrative hearings/investigations are conducted hearings/investigations are being conducted, certain high-hazard research areas and laboratories as approved by the president, and any premises where the university, as directed by the president as necessary for campus safety, gives effective notice on a temporary basis pursuant to Section 30.06 of the Texas Penal Code.
-Residents of campus housing who are license to carry holders may store a handgun in their room securely in a safe purchased or rented from the Department of Residence Life or their approved vendor.
-The open carry of handguns is prohibited everywhere on campus including all land and buildings owned or leased by Texas A&M University.
-Licensed peace officers are authorized by law to carry firearms at all times.
-University SAP 34.06.02.M1.01 and Student Conduct Code 24.4.14 contain additional weapons policy information.
+A license to carry holder under Chapter 411, Texas Government Code, may carry a concealed handgun on or about the license holder's person while the license holder is on the campus of TAMUG (all land and buildings owned or leased by TAMUG) or in a university vehicle, unless prohibited by state law, federal law, or University Rule 34.06.02.M1, Carrying Concealed Handguns on Campus.
+Prohibited areas include, but are not limited to, the George Bush Presidential Library under federal law and the following campus premises where effective notice is provided under Section 30.06 of the Texas Penal Code: child-care facilities owned or operated by Texas A&M University, counseling centers, health care facilities, collegiate sporting events, specific premises where formal administrative hearings/investigations are conducted when such hearings/investigations are being conducted, marine vessels operated by TAMUG, certain high-hazard research areas and laboratories as approved by the president, and any premises where the university, as directed by the president as necessary for campus safety, gives effective notice on a temporary basis pursuant to Section 30.06 of the Texas Penal Code.
+Possession of weapons is prohibited on the TS Kennedy.
+The open carry of handguns is prohibited everywhere on campus including all land and buildings owned or leased by TAMUG.
+University SAP 34.06.02.M1.01 and TAMUG Student Rules, Student Conduct Code, 24.4.14 contain additional weapons policy information.